 MIX Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP)

-The MIX, in collaboration with Assistant Professor Daigo Shishika, PhD of Mason’s Mechanical Engineering Department, will be offering the MIX Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) during this Fall 2025 semester to introduce Mason students to unmanned aerial vehicles (UAVs), autonomous systems, and advanced manufacturing through the hands-on design of flapping-wing lighter-than-air blimps.
+Sponsored by KEEN, the Kern Entrepreneurial Engineering Network, the MIX, in collaboration with Assistant Professor Daigo Shishika, PhD of Mason’s Mechanical Engineering Department, will be offering the MIX Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) during this Spring 2026 semester to introduce Mason students to unmanned aerial vehicles (UAVs), autonomous systems, and advanced manufacturing through the hands-on design of flapping-wing lighter-than-air blimps.

 This interdisciplinary program emphasizes mechanical engineering while integrating electrical engineering and computer science, ultimately providing students with innovative skills and practical experience in robotics, autonomy, and advanced fabrication.